 Earlier this month, the Washington Post reported that 1 out of every 12 American adults has an alcohol use disorder – that’s 17.6 million people.
 I don’t know about anyone else but – as unfathomable as that number seems – I can’t help but wonder if it’s a little low.
+Maybe it’s from my experience at our New Hampshire drug rehab.
 To be fair, the National Council on Alcoholism and Drug Dependence (NCADD) notes that “several million more…engage in risky binge drinking patterns that could lead to alcohol problems”.
 Moreover, “66.6 million people from age 12 to 17 report binge drinking.
 That’s 1 in 4 young people”.
 If those numbers aren’t staggering enough, 40% of all hospital beds in the United States are being used to treat health conditions related to alcohol consumption.
 Forty percent.

 I don’t know if it’s because April is Alcohol Awareness month or if it’s just a coincidental barometer of our current cultural condition, but I have seen an increase in misleading commentary related to alcohol use disorder on social media.
 I have witnessed people who identify as having an alcohol use disorder put down people who have other substance use disorders.
 I have similarly observed people speak negatively about alcohol treatment programs that are saving lives.
 I have watched people with whom I attended school for social work and substance use counseling marginalize those who use drugs versus those who use alcohol.
 I have seen dozens of people put down a company selling non-alcoholic mocktails.
 The company says, “there are millions of reasons not to drink,” and the masses respond, “yes, but there are a million more reasons to drink.
 Why would you buy this unless you’re adding vodka?”.
 I have been ‘unfriended’ because I dared to confront the drinking culture in law enforcement and advocate for training and alternative coping skills.
 Everywhere I look – even in the helping profession itself – people defend alcohol like it’s a magic, life-giving elixir that must be protected at all costs.